 My Go-To place to start this research is Pinterest.
 Because I can make Boards easily, but you can certainly use Google Images too like I mentioned earlier.
 As far as I know, they don’t have a board feature yet, but I can Pin images from anywhere onto my Pinterest Board.

 Here are some of my boards if you’re looking for some visual inspiration!

 I’ll start a board for my client based on the conversations we’ve had earlier just to make sure we’re all on the same page.
 They give feedback on what they think of the board curation.
 What I’m looking for are their favorite images and a bit more about why they’re drawn to those particular images on the board.
 Is it the colors, lighting, mood, etc.

-That was a lot!
-Maybe you’ve had this done before and didn’t realize all the steps your photographer took to make your shoot a success!
 Behind the scene stories are always so interesting to me because I appreciate all the effort that much more when I’m aware of the effort!
 It’s like watching the Director’s Cut of a movie and falling even more in love with it!
 I hope this helps you along in your branding journey!

 Please fill out the Contact form if you’d like to learn more about working together!